hasibomi/friendround/readme.md

 # FriendRound
-Friend Round is a social networking API developed for coding test by Chhuti.
+Friend Round is a social networking API developed for coding test for Chhuti.

 ### Package used
 1. [JWT](https://github.com/tymondesigns/jwt-auth)